hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_cloud_status.rst

 * **group_name** (String(32)):

+      Is the name of the group owning the cloud.

 * **cloud_name** (String(32)):

+      Is the name of the cloud.

 * **VMs** (Integer):

+      Is the total number of VMs active for this group/cloud.

 * **VMs_manual** (Integer):

+      Is the number of VMs for this group/cloud that are in the 'manual' state..

 * **VMs_in_error** (Integer):

+      Is the number of VMs for this group/cloud that are in the 'error' state..

 * **VMs_starting** (Integer):

+      Is the number of VMs for this group/cloud that are in the 'starting' state..

 * **VMs_retiring** (Integer):

+      Is the number of VMs for this group/cloud that are in the 'retiring' state..

 * **VMs_unregistered** (Integer):

+      Is the number of VMs for this group/cloud that are in the 'unregistered' state..

 * **VMs_idle** (Integer):

+      Is the number of VMs for this group/cloud that are in the 'idle' state..

 * **VMs_running** (Integer):

+      Is the number of VMs for this group/cloud that are in the 'running' state..

 * **cores_native** (Integer):

+      Is the total number of cores being used by all the VMs for this group/cloud.

 * **ram_native** (Float):

+      Is the total size in kilobytes of RAM being used by all the VMs for this group/cloud.

 * **slot_count** (Integer):

+      Is the total number of HTCondor dynamic slots running on all the VMs for this group/cloud.

+      Dynamic slots are created by HTCondor to run jobs and only endure for the life of the jobs they run.
+The size of the slots, in terms of the number of cores and the amount of RAM is also dynamically determined by HTCondor depending on the jobs to be run.

+      A single VM may run one or more slots and a single slot may run one or more jobs.

 * **slot_core_count** (Integer):

+      Is the total number of cores allocated to all the current dynamic slots for this group/cloud.

 * **slot_idle_core_count** (Integer):

+      Is the number of idle cores allocated to all the current dynamic slots for this group/cloud.

+      A dynamic slot configured to run muliple jobs but currently running fewer jobs than the configuration allows will have idle cores.

 * **Foreign_VMs** (Integer):

+      Is the total number of VMs running on this cloud but which do not belong to this group.
+Foreign VMs can limit the number VMs a group can start.

 * **enabled** (Boolean):

+      Is a flag indicating whether the cloud is enabled (1) or disabled (0).

 * **communication_up** (Boolean):

+      This flag indicates whether CSV2 cloud pollers are able to communicate with the cloud.
+When a process fails to communicate with the cloud, it will set this flag to zero.
+Otherwise, this flag is set to one.

 * **communication_rt** (Integer):

+      Is a number of milliseconds indicating the responsiveness of the cloud.
+For each cloud type, a trivial request with a consistent response has been identified and is used to measure the 'request time' for the cloud.
+      Normally, the request time is low and fairly consistent, but it is subject to both network and cloud congestion.
+A high number indicates a problem that should be invetigated.

 * **cores_ctl** (Integer):

+      Is the current user setting of the cores control (slider) for the cloud and is one of settings used to determine the **cores_limit** (the maximum number of cores that may run for this group/cloud).

 * **cores_limit** (Integer):

+      The **cores_limit** is the current maximum number of cores this group/cloud may run.
+This number is dynamic as it is affected by the user's cloud controls and by the number of foreign cores (cores being run by other groups or run by processes other than CSV2).
+It is calculated by taking the least of **core_ctl** or **core_soft_quota** minus **cores_foreign** or **cores_quota** minus **cores_foreign**.

 * **VMs_quota** (Integer):

+      Is the maximum number of VMs that can be running on this cloud.

 * **VMs_native_foreign** (Integer):

+      Is the total number of VMs running on this cloud, both for this group and for other users.

 * **cores_quota** (Integer):

+      Is the current cores quota for this cloud set by the provider/administrator.
+      It is one of the values used to determine the **cores_limit** (the maximum number of cores that may run for this group/cloud).

 * **cores_soft_quota** (Integer):

+      Is the current user setting of the cores soft quota (soft_max) for this cloud and is one of settings used to determine the **cores_limit** (the maximum number of cores that may run ffor this group/cloud)..

 * **cores_foreign** (Integer):

+      Is the total number of cores running on this cloud but which do not belong to this group.
+Foreign cores can limit the number VMs a group can start.

 * **cores_native_foreign** (Integer):

+      Is the total number of cores running on this cloud, both for this group and for other users.

 * **ram_ctl** (Integer):

+      Is the current user setting of the RAM control (slider) for the cloud and is one of settings used to determine the **ram_limit** (the maximum size in kilobytes of RAM that may run for this group/cloud).

 * **ram_limit** (Integer):

+      The **ram_limit** is the current maximum size in kilobytes of RAM this group/cloud may run.
+This number is dynamic as it is affected by the user's cloud controls and by the size of foreign RAM (RAM being run by other groups or run by processes other than CSV2).
+      It is calculated by taking the least of **ram_ctl** or **ram_quota** minus **ram_foreign**.

 * **ram_quota** (Integer):

+      Is the current RAM quota for this cloud set by the provider/administrator.
+      It is one of the values used to determine the **ram_limit** (the maximum size in kilobytes of RAM that may run for this group/cloud).

 * **ram_foreign** (Float):

+      Is the total size in kilobytes of RAM running on this cloud but which do not belong to this group.
+Foreign RAM can limit the number VMs a group can start.

 * **ram_native_foreign** (Float):

+      Is the total size in kilobytes of RAM running on this cloud, both for this group and for other users.